dd0sxx/sapience/packages/protocol/src/vault/README.md

 - `WithdrawalProcessed`: When a withdrawal request is processed

 ### Manager Events
-- `FundsDeployed`: When manager approves funds usage
+- `FundsApproved`: When manager approves funds usage
-- `UtilizationRateUpdated`: When utilization rate changes

 ### Emergency Events
 - `EmergencyWithdrawal`: When emergency withdrawal occurs